 Proposals for economic development outside of the allocated areas will be assessed on their merits.
-Proposals will need to be on Previously Developed Land and be in conformity with the Adopted Core Strategy and should have no adverse effect on any of the following:
+Proposals will need to be on previously developed land and be (SA-MA13) in conformity with the Adopted Core Strategy and should have no adverse affecteffect on any of the following:

-- i.
-The amenity of adjacent occupiers
+- The amenity of adjacent occupiers

 - ii.
 The character of the area

 - iii.
 The surrounding environment

-Proposals for live/work units will be considered favourably where they involve a re-use or replacement of a rural building and are in conformity with Policies SAL.UP11 and SAL.UP1.
-New developments for live/work units will also be considered favourably subject to the following criteria being met:
+Proposals for live/work units will be considered favourably where they involve the re-use or replacement of a rural building and are in conformity with policies SAL.UP11and SAL.UP1.
+New development for live/work units will also be considered favourably subject to the following criteria being met:

-- 1. They are located on Previously Developed Land; - 2.
-They do not have an adverse impact on the character, landscape or wildlife of the area; - 3.
-That suitable access arrangements can be made, without the need for extensive new access roads; and - 4.
-They do not constitute inappropriate development in the Green Belt.

-All Live/Work proposals must also ensure that:

 - a.
-The work element is restricted to B1 activities.
-B2 uses may only be considered appropriate where there are no adverse impacts on surrounding properties; - b.
-The workspace is designed to be separate from the dwelling; - c.
-The emphasis is on the work element and this should be reflected in the percentage of floorspace afforded to the workspace; and - d.
+They are located on previously developed land. - b.
+They do not have an adverse impact on the character, landscape or wildlife of the area. - c.
+That suitable access arrangements can be made without the need for extensive new access roads; and - d.
+They do not constitute inappropriate development in the Green Belt. - e.
+All live/work proposals must also ensure that: - The work element is restricted to B1 activities.
+B2 uses may only be considered where there are no adverse impacts on surrounding properties; - ii.
+The workspace is designed to be separate from the dwelling; - iii.
+The emphasis is on the work element and this should be reflected in the percentage of floorspace afforded to the workspace; and - iv.
 The workspace must be constructed and available for occupation and use before the residential element of the scheme is occupied.
+(SA-MA13).